State/Country: New York

 The National Youth Science Camp is operated by the National Youth Science Foundation.
 For more information, please visit www.nysf.com.
 Click the photograph below to download a high resolution version suitable for publication.

-Li plans to attend the Harvard College in the fall, to study computer science.
+Ballard plans to attend the Johns Hopkins University in the fall, to study biomedical engineering.

 John P. Giroir, Director, National Youth Science Camp – email@example.com – 304-205-9724

 National Youth Science Foundation, Inc.